ontoportal-lirmm/ncboproxy/README.md

 This document will explain the general software architecture of the proxy and illustrates how extentions can be added (servlet handlers, parameter pre-processors, output post-processors, output generators).

-Currently, the only servlet handler implemented pertains to the export of *Portal metadata in the OMTD-Share format, the registration of new components will be illustrated step-by-step through this example.
+Currently, the only servlet handler implemented pertains to the export of *Portal metadata in the OMTD-Share format, the registration of new components will be illustrated step-by-step for the usecase of the OMTD-Share adapter.

 # General architecture